The ASUS PG32UQ is an excellent 32″ 4K 144Hz IPS gaming monitor if you want/need a wide Adobe RGB gamut coverage for vibrant and accurate colors.

 On the Xbox Series X/S, 1080p 120Hz, 1440p 120Hz and 4K 120Hz modes are supported without any compression.
 FreeSync works as well.

 On PC, 4K is supported up to 155Hz over DisplayPort with visually lossless compression (DSC) while HDMI 2.1 offers 120Hz natively and 144Hz when overclocked.

 For DSC, you’ll need NVIDIA Ampere/Turing and AMD Navi or a newer graphics card.

 Price & Similar Monitors

 You might want to consider the Gigabyte M32U as well.
-It doesn’t have a wide color gamut (90% DCI-P3) or as good HDR image quality (DisplayHDR 400), but it’s $200 cheaper.
+It doesn’t have a wide color gamut (90% DCI-P3) or as good HDR image quality (DisplayHDR 400), but it can be found for ~$700.

 The M32U is also slightly faster, but its overdrive is locked to an unusable setting when the sRGB mode is enabled.

 For HDR, we recommend investing $100 – $300 more for the Samsung Odyssey Neo G7 with an 1196-zone mini LED FALD backlight.